jlevy/og-equity-compensation/README.md

 [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/)
 about negotiations, whether you’re going through this process for the first time or the tenth.
-There is a lot at stake, and it can be uncomfortable and stressful to ask for things that you need or want.
+There is a lot at stake, and it can be uncomfortable and stressful to ask for things you need or want.
 [Many people think](https://www.forbes.com/sites/tanyatarr/2017/12/31/here-are-five-negotiation-myths-we-can-leave-behind-in-2017/#250ff99b15f9engaging)
-negotiation could get the job offer revoked, so they’ll accept their offer with little or no discussion.
+negotiating could get the job offer revoked, so they’ll accept their offer with little or no discussion.
 But remember that negotiations are the first experience you’ll have of working with your new team.
 If you’re nervous, it can help to remind yourself why it’s important to have